-In recent years, due to the sudden increase in the number of patents, there has been a sharp rise in patent lawsuits initiated by Patent Assertion Entities (PAEs).
+In recent years, due to the drastic increase in the number of patents, there has been a sharp rise in patent lawsuits initiated by Patent Assertion Entities (PAEs).
 PAEs have no actual business operations and instead attempt to receive large settlements from operating companies.
 PAEs initiate more than half of the several thousand patent lawsuits filed annually in the United States.

 In 2014, Canon established the License on Transfer Network (LOT Network) together with Google and other companies to curb lawsuits by PAEs.

-When a LOT Network member company transfers a patent to a PAE, the license for that patent is granted to other member companies without requiring any compensation.
+When a member of the LOT Network transfers a patent to a PAE, the license for that patent is granted to other member companies without any compensation.
 This reduces the risk of litigation from PAEs.